magejosh/wizards-choice/docs/technical_documentation.md

 - Battle Arena
 - Wizard's Study
 - Spell Cards
+- Deck Builder
 - Status Bars
 - Settings Panel

+### Deck Builder
+The deck builder provides an intuitive interface for managing spells with:
+- Filtering by spell type and element
+- Sorting by various attributes (mana cost, tier, etc.)
+- Visual indication of equipped spells with slot numbers
+- Minimum of five spells required per deck
+- Immediate feedback on spell selection and equipment
+- Responsive layout adapting to different screen sizes

+#### Deck Management System
+The deck management system allows players to:
+- Create multiple named decks for different strategies
+- Save and load decks
+- Equip a specific deck for combat
+- Delete unwanted decks
+- View all spells in their collection
+- Track which deck is currently active
+- Automatically save deck changes to persistent storage

+#### Draw Mechanics
+The deck system uses a discard pile mechanic:
+- When a spell is cast, it goes to the discard pile
+- Cards in the discard pile remain there until after the next draw step
+- At the end of the draw step, cards in the discard pile are shuffled back into the deck
+- Players and enemies then cast their first spell of the turn

+Each deck requires a minimum of 5 spells to ensure the player maintains sufficient spell options throughout combat.
+Players start with a "Starter Deck" containing their first 5 spells, and can customize their decks as they collect more spells throughout the game.

 ### Best Practices
 - **AXIOM 17**: Use the 'use client' directive for all components that use client-side hooks or interactivity.